plsuwu/bog/README.md

 openrouter_token="YOUR_OPENROUTER_TOKEN"
 ```

-If running Bog via `cargo run`, this should be the package's `src/` directory.
+If running Bog via `cargo run`, Bog expects the config to be found in the package's root directory.